matildabrantley/learning-rooms/README.md

 * Synaptic.js used for neural networks.
     * Simple 2-5-5-2 Perceptrons for Network Architecture for now.
 * Pixi.js used for graphics (not much for now).
 * Creatures (cats) have velocity and acceleration vectors.
-Reound off sides.
+Rebounds off sides.
 * Vector2d Class with many methods for controlling simulated 2d motion (distance, add, multiply, dot product, reverse, clamp to limit min/max values, angles).

 ## Features Under Work